 Introducing the Coram Innovation Incubator

-In collaboration with eight local authorities – along with Microsoft and EY – Coram has launched the Coram Innovation Incubator (CII) a specialist vehicle for children’s services providers to generate, test and scale radical solutions to shared challenges facing the children’s social care sector.
+In collaboration with ten local authorities – along with Microsoft, EY and PA Consulting – Coram has launched the Coram Innovation Incubator (CII) a specialist vehicle for children’s services providers to generate, test and scale radical solutions to shared challenges facing the children’s social care sector.
 Leveraging a collective drive to support vulnerable children and young people at a time of great need, the CII will allow leaders to collaborate with – and work as entrepreneurs alongside – Coram and private sector experts to co-develop new approaches through the pursuit and exploitation of new products, processes and practice.

 A call for radical solutions